 Peregrine Falcons

-After several years without a resident pair, Peregrine Falcons returned to Ely Cathedral this year.
+After several years without a resident pair, Peregrine Falcons returned to Ely Cathedral in 2025.

 Since 2021, no dominant pair had established themselves.
-Early this year a new pair of Peregrines settled in, and the excitement quickly followed with three eggs laid in April.
+Early in 2025 a new pair of Peregrines settled in, and the excitement quickly followed with three eggs laid in April.
 All 3 chicks hatched in late May but unfortunately only survived for a few days.

 Chick mortality is, unfortunately, common in the first weeks of life due to natural vulnerabilities—limited temperature regulation, weak immune systems, and potential food issues all play a role.
 The adult falcon’s behavior also suggests she may be a first-time parent.
 While this outcome is difficult, the adults remain in the area, and we’ll continue monitoring them.